Communication Studies Ph.D.

 Health Communication

-Our Health Communication track is broad in its orientation, with students and faculty addressing topics ranging from narrative approaches to understanding health to health message effects.
-Faculty scholars in this area have developed meaningful connections with the Heritage College of Osteopathic Medicine, the College of Health Sciences and Professions, as well as several health related community advocacy organizations.
+Faculty in Health Communication adopt a broad orientation to health, with students and faculty addressing topics ranging from narrative approaches to understanding health to health message effects.
+Students and faculty who emphasize health communication are encouraged to examine the full spectrum of health, from intrapersonal and interpersonal approaches to organizational, social, and mediated contexts of health communication.
+Faculty scholars in this area have developed meaningful connections with the Heritage College of Osteopathic Medicine, the College of Health Sciences and Professions, as well as several health-related community advocacy organizations.
 Our courses and research projects build on these relationships.

 Health Communication Faculty